 The 2021 Toyota 4Runner TRD Pro and Trail Edition are coming

-The Toyota 4Runner hasn’t been redesigned since 2019, but if it’s not broken, don’t fix it.
+The Toyota 4Runner hasn’t been redesigned since 2009, with a slight refresh in 2014, but if it’s not broken, don’t fix it.
 However, the design has been slightly updated to include a new Lunar Rock color.

 This color replaces the 2020 army green color for all TRD models.
 Plus, it now comes with LED lights, and fog lights while the Limited, Nightshade, and TRD Pro trims get LED headlights.

 RELATED READ: The Mazda CX-9 Struggles to Keep up Against Competitors

 Also, the 2021 Toyota 4Runner TRD Pro is getting more durable, more rigid black alloy tires and the Nitto Terra Grappler tires.
 These new tires simplify the way tweaks can be made to the shocks and how they’re tuned.